Skip to content

 Zookeeper

-Zookeeper is used to persist the component and platform states and it runs in cluster to ensure high availability.
+Zookeeper is used to persist the component and the platform states.
+It runs in cluster of at least three nodes to ensure high availability.
 One zookeeper server is the leader and other are used in backup.

 • Kafka does not keep state regarding consumers and producers.

-• Depends on kafka version, offsets are maintained in Zookeeper or in Kafka: newer versions use an internal Kafka topic called __consumer_offsets.
+• Depending of the kafka version, offsets are maintained in Zookeeper or in Kafka: newer versions use an internal Kafka topic called __consumer_offsets.
 In any case, consumers can read next messages (or from a specific offset) correctly even during broker server outrages.

-As of Kafka 2.8+ Zookeeper is becoming optional.
+As of Kafka 2.8+ Zookeeper is becoming optional and the Kraft protocol is used to exchange cluster management metadata.

 Topics